 Time Out Help

 This exercise allows you to take a break from a situation that is heating up before you (or someone else) do something you’ll regret.
-A time out is a time-limited break from a conflict (often 10-15 minutes) that helps people manage their anger so that they can resolve their conflicts more effectively.
+Time out is a time-limited break from a conflict (often 10-15 minutes) that helps people manage their anger so that they can resolve their conflicts more effectively.
 The time out exercise offers more instructions and guidance on how and when to take a time out, and what to do to help you cool down during your time out.

 Falling Asleep